007revad/Synology_enable_M2_volume/README.md

 After any DSM update you will need to run this script, and the Synology_HDD_db script again.

-### Schedule the script to run at shutdown
+### Schedule the script to run at boot-up

-Or you can schedule both Synology_enable_M2_volume and Synology_HDD_db to run when the Synology shuts down, to avoid having to remember to run both scripts after a DSM update.
+Or you can schedule both Synology_enable_M2_volume and Synology_HDD_db to run when the Synology boots up, to avoid having to remember to run both scripts after a DSM update.

 See <a href=how_to_schedule.md/>How to schedule a script in Synology Task Scheduler</a>